-Second way of drawing
+Second method of drawing

-First, let us draw three random two-digit numbers independently to include in the three sets namely the 1st Set, the 2nd Set & the $3^{rd}$ Set respectively by the method described in Section II b.
-Let the three numbers drawn be
+First, let us draw two random three-digit numbers independently to include in the two sets namely the 1st Set, & the 2nd Set respectively by the method described in Section II b.

+Let the two numbers drawn be

-Next, let a trial namely the throwing of an unbiased dice be performed to choice which table's two-digit numbers will be placed at the left position, which table's two-digit numbers will be placed at the middle position and which table's two-digit numbers will be placed at the right position while combining them in the formation of random six-digit numbers.
+Next, let a random binomial trial namely namely tossing of an unbiased coin be performed to choice which set's threedigit number will be placed at the left position and which set's three-digit numbers will be placed at the right position while combining them in the formation of random six-digit numbers.